ss1611/CS220-AU-portfolio-1/README.md

 - provides a self and peer assesment tool (Hofstadter, 2019)

 ## website
 Two .md files in this repository are turned into a [static website](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/).
-The `index.md` is turned into a home page and the `report.md` is turned into an additinal page.
-The home page in this website contains
+The `index.md` is turned into a home page and the `reflection.md` is turned into an additinal page.
+While both of these pages should demonstrate your aesthetic, technical and critical thinking skills, the home page should support <!-- #todo is there are better phrase for this --> one of your choosen digital identites (personal, professional or one linked to a specific project), the additinal page should refect on how you have used the Visitors and Residents Map (White, <!-- #todo add date -->) to develop your visitor and resident modes of engagment on the Web.

+Flexibilities:
+1. you could have more than two pages on your website
-Note: you can provied a link to a website that you desinged with another content manamement system (CMS) e.g. Wordpress.
+2. instead of GitHub Pages, you can use another content manamement system (CMS) e.g. Wordpress to design your website

-It has a home page (index.md) and a report page (report.md)

-(a report reflecting on the usof the visitors and residents method to help improve my digital indentities)
+3. instead of reflecting about ydeveloping your visitor and resident modes of engagment on the Web on a public website e.g. in your GitHub Pages or Wordpress website, you can submit a PDF version of your reflection on FASER.
+To clarify, in this case you will submit two PDF files on FASER: (1) the `assessment.md` with a completed checklist and formated in PDF and (2) your reflection in PDF.
+This reflection file in PDF format should still follow the template/guide provided in the `reflection.md` file.

 ## log
 <!-- #todo remove content of template's log and add my own -->
+2021-09-24 index.md, reflection.md and assessment.md added. readme.md refined.
 2021-09-21 repo created. readme.md added and next steps in the todo heading defined

 ## todo